FORM tag specifies a fill-out form within an HTML document.

 then determines how many items will be visible.

-, if present (no value), specifies that the SELECT
+MULTIPLE, if present (no value), specifies that the SELECT

 should allow multiple selections (n of many behavior).
 The presence

-forces the SELECT
+of MULTIPLE forces the SELECT to be represented

-as a Motif scrolled list, regardless of the value of SIZE
+as a Motif scrolled list, regardless of the value of SIZE.

-specifies that this option is selected by default.
+SELECTED specifies that this option is selected by default.

-allows multiple selections (via the MULTIPLE
+If the SELECT allows multiple selections (via the MULTIPLE

-attribute), multiple options can be specified as SELECTED
+attribute), multiple options can be specified as SELECTED.

-tag can be used to place a multiline text entry field
+TEXTAREA tag can be used to place a multiline text entry field

 with optional default contents in a fill-out form.
 The attributes to TEXTAREA